 As a result, while Judson recognizes the legitimate interest of parents, guardians, and spouses to consult with professional staff about the academic and personal well-being of their students, the University cannot do so without a written release signed by the student.
 Each letter of release should be as specific as possible, specifying what information can be released, to whom it can be released and who at Judson is being authorized to release the specific information.

-For more information FERPA, please contact the Office of Registration and Records or visit the Department of Education website at http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html
+For more information regarding FERPA, please contact Judson's Registrar's Office or visit the Department of Education website at http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html